What is eCommerce and why should leisure venues care?

 “What will I get in return?”

 Keeping an eye on eCommerce is not something you get to choose anymore.
-If you decide to ignore it, I can certainly tell you your competitors won’t.
+If you decide to ignore it, we can certainly tell you your competitors won’t.
 For one very simple reason: it’s the way your customers want to buy from you.

 On the other hand, eCommerce has enabled some of the most iconic brick and mortar businesses like Target, Walmart or Best Buy, just to name a few, to supplement and partially substitute their presence with an online store that helps them target a wider market and sell through more efficient distribution channels.